GitHubDragonFly/GitHubDragonFly.github.io/URLS4MODELS.md

 # Additional Resources

-Use the `Raw` button in any of the GitHub repositories to get the correct URL or just download the file to a hard drive and load it with the `Browse` option of the corresponding viewer:
+Most viewers will allow GitHub URLs, some viewers will allow Dropbox shared URLs.
+In addition, use the `Raw` button in any of the GitHub repositories to get the correct URL or just download the file to a hard drive and load it with the `Browse` option of the corresponding viewer:

  - check the `viewers/examples` folder in this repository for some example models
  - `https://github.com/gkjohnson/3d-demo-data/tree/main/models`
  - `https://github.com/ue4plugins/GLTFWebViewer/tree/main/public/assets`